dhis2/dashboard-app/README.md

 ##### api base url: REACT_APP_DHIS2_BASE_URL

 The api base url points to a running DHIS2 instance.
-This can be for example `http://localhost:8080` or `https://debug.dhis2.org/dev`.
+This can be for example `http://localhost:8080`.

 ```
 REACT_APP_DHIS2_BASE_URL=http://localhost:8080